clementbera/wizard-battle-arena/README.md

 *Windows 7*

-Using MinGW64, the game work when I do:
+Using MinGW, the game work when I do:

 	git clone https://github.com/clementbera/wizard-battle-arena
 	cd wizard-battle-arena/Project